wheelybird/luminary/README.md

 ## Quick Start

-This example shows how to run LDAP User Manager for testing, using osixia/openldap:
+This example shows how to run Luminary for testing, using osixia/openldap:

 ### 1. Start OpenLDAP
-s

 ```bash
 docker run \
   --detach \